Frank Oates

-Francis (Frank) Oates (1840–1875) was a British naturalist, explorer, and uncle of Antarctic explorer Lawrence Oates.
+Francis Oates (1840–1875) was a British naturalist, explorer, and uncle of the Antarctic explorer, Lawrence Oates.
 He was one of the first Europeans to see the Victoria Falls.

 Early life

 The second son of Edward Oates (1792–1865), of Meanwoodside, near Leeds, Yorkshire and Furnival's Inn, and his wife Susan (d.
 1889), daughter of Edward Grace, J.P., Frank Oates was born at Meanwoodside in 1840.
 The Oates family were landed gentry, owning land around Leeds and Dewsbury since the 16th century.
 He was educated at Christ Church, Oxford, which he entered late in 1860, but left before taking a degree.
 This was due to severe ill health, and he was an invalid for some years after 1864.

 Oates' first significant expedition was to Central America and North America, and lasted one year, from 1871–1872.
 Most of this time was spent collecting bird and insect specimens in Guatemala, though he travelled widely and spent some weeks camping in the mountains of California.
 Upon his return to Britain, he was elected a fellow of the Royal Geographical Society.